alliander-opensource/AIFES/README.md

 **How to download needed data, run the code, etc.**

+1. Clone this repository
+1. Create virtual environment from yaml:
+`conda env create --file=environment.yml`
-1. Clone this repository as a template and run `pip install pre-commit` and `pre-commit install`.
+1. run `pre-commit install`.
 1. Commit and push to _main_.
 (If a linter fails on commit, just re-run.
 It just meant the linter modified a file.)